campos-Allan/podcast_radar/README.md

 ![26](https://i.imgur.com/KEv2GaU.png)

-## Comparação entre os três
+## Comparison between the three

-A primeira vista parece que com o decorrer do tempo o Flow foi perdendo relevância frente aos outros dois concorrentes.
+At first glance, it seems that over time, Flow has been losing relevance compared to the other two competitors.

-FLOW = Azul, PODPAH = Verde, INTELIGÊNCIA LTDA = Laranja
+FLOW = Blue, PODPAH = Green, INTELIGÊNCIA LTDA = Orange

 ![27](https://i.imgur.com/dntLt0q.png)